posixpascal/launch-agents/README.md

 # LaunchControl
-## Get rid of nasty start up applications on MacOSX
+## Get rid of nasty start up applications on Mac OS X
 Whenever I restart my mac every few weeks I notice a huuuuge amount of applications which start up and idle in the background.
 Once you struggled with editing the launch agents by yourself you've noticed how much work it is to clean your system from all the junk.
 LaunchControl tries to make enabling disabling and viewing launch agents easy.